codeforpdx/recordexpungPDX/doc/docker.md

 Take a look at the Makefile to see all the steps in this make target.
 You can run these steps individually using the additional make targets provided.

-2. To see which containers are running:
+2. To see which containers are running (and with the optional flag to see stopped containers also):

-        docker ps
+        docker ps [-a]

+ **Note:** docker commands and make targets that launch or stop running the containers may return immediately, but take several seconds to take effect. `docker ps` is super useful for this!

 3. Individual targets in the Makefile exist for building each docker image.
 If making local changes to a single component, you can propagate them to the docker stack by first rebuilding the image with: